Kurokishi592/ip/README.md

 2. Locate the `src/main/java/kurokishi/Kurokishi.java` file, right-click it, and choose `Run Kurokishi.main()` (if the code editor is showing compile errors, try restarting the IDE).

 ### Run from Terminal
-1. Open a command terminal, cd into the folder you put the jar file in, and use the java -jar Kurokishi.jar command to run the application.
+1. Open a command terminal, cd into the folder you put the jar file in, and run `java -jar cs2113_ip.jar` to run the application.

-Data is saved automatically to `data/tasks.txt` under the `ip` folder.
+Data is saved automatically to `data/tasks.txt` under the `data` folder.

 A successful run will activate Kurokishi with the following display: